spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/concrete-products/retrieving-concrete-products.md

 | product-options | price | Integer | Specifies the option price in cents. |
 | product-options | currencyIsoCode | String | Specifies the ISO 4217 code of the currency in which the product option price is specified. |

-For other attributes of the included resources, see:
+For attributes of the other included resources, see the following:

 * [Retrieve sales units of a concrete product](https://documentation.spryker.com/docs/retrieving-sales-units#sales-units-response-attributes)
 * [Retrieve a measurement unit](https://documentation.spryker.com/docs/retrieving-measurement-units#measurement-units-response-attributes)